Code-Fellows-SpencerTower/city-explorer-api/README.md

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
-Technologies: Javascript, express, weatherbit API
+Technologies: Javascript, express, weatherbit API, movies db API,

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: